Assisted suicide became legal in New Jersey from 1 August 2019.

 Section 13 of the Act requires an annual statistical report to be issued based on reports from attending physicians.
 The Commissioner of Health is empowered to make regulations as to the documentation required following the death of a person who has been prescribed a lethal substance under this Act.

 The 2019 Data Summary indicates that between 1 August 2019 and 31 December 2019 twelve cases of people dying after being prescribed a lethal dose under the Act were reported.
 In 2020 33 cases of people dying after being prescribed a lethal dose under the Act were reported.
-In 2021 50 cases were reported, up 51% from 2020 and representing 0.06% of all deaths in New Jersey.
+In 2021 50 cases were reported.
+In 2022, 91 cases were reported.
+In 2023, 101 cases were reported.